DeathHunterX/Simple-datapipeline/README.md

 - **Windows Terminal:** Windows Terminal provides a unified command-line interface for executing commands and managing the project.

+## APIs
+The project integrates with the following APIs:

+- OpenWeather API: Used for retrieving weather data for inclusion in the data pipeline.

+- IQAir API: Utilized to gather air quality information for integration into the data processing workflow.

+- Faker: Faker is used for generating synthetic or fake data during the development and testing phases.

 ## Prerequisites

 Before using the data pipeline, ensure the following prerequisites are met: